kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 ## Design Details

-The HPA specification (v2) will be extended with a new field to control how pods are selected for metrics collection:
+The HPA specification (v2) will be extended with a new field to control additional filtering of pods after the initial label selector matching:
 ```yaml
 apiVersion: autoscaling/v2
 kind: HorizontalPodAutoscaler